-Fair Trade Chocolate Fair Trade Chocolate
+Fair Trade Chocolate

-The CurrCon Java Applet displays prices on this web page converted with today’s exchange rates into your local international currency, e.g. Euros, US dollars, Canadian dollars, British Pounds, Indian Rupees… CurrCon requires Java 1.1 or later, preferably 1.6.0_17.
-If you can’t see the prices, or if you just want to learn more about CurrCon, click here for help.
+The CurrCon Java Applet displays prices on this web page converted with today’s exchange rates into your local international currency, e.g. Euros, US dollars, Canadian dollars, British Pounds, Indian Rupees… CurrCon requires an up-to-date browser and Java version 1.8, preferably 1.8.0_131.
+If you can’t see the prices in your local currency, Troubleshoot.
+Use Firefox for best results.

 Over the last 40 years, the big international cocoa companies such as Cadbury, Hershey and Nestle have whittled down the amount they pay to the cocoa farmer to $0.02 CAD per chocolate bar.

-For growing the cocoa trees, individually picking the almond size beans, fending off snakes, and fermenting the chocolate, a Ghana grower makes about $0.50 CAD a day.
+For growing the cocoa trees, individually picking the almond size beans, fending off snakes and fermenting the chocolate, a Ghana grower makes about $0.50 CAD a day.

 That is marginally above slave labour.